 Angry Becky is a furious Nigerian vigilante fighting against everything wrong with her country.

-African animated series aren’t exactly a thing.
+African animated shows aren’t exactly a thing.
 Thankfully, that’s changing and this year might just be the year episodic animated stories from Africa are proliferated.
 One of the biggest agents of change is Anthill Studios, the studio behind Malika Warrior Queen, Plaything, The Sim and the children’s series, Lola and Chuchu and Bushmeat Gang.

 They’ve kicked off this year with a new series, Angry Becky.
 The series is based on the exploits of Becky Umusu, a furious corruption-fighting vigilante.
 Angry Becky was created by Eri Umusu, the lead animator on Malika and a citizen who has had enough!